Gossty/peak-finding-tool/README.md

 `example-files`: directory containing tag directories for the first 16 chromosomes for input and Klf4 transcription factor.
 This data should return an empty `bed` file because it is noise data.

-`tests`: directory containing the test data of all chromosomes for input and Klf4, Oct4, Sox2 transcription factors.
+`tests`: directory containing the test data of all chromosomes for input and Klf4 transcription factors.
 This data should return a `peaks.bed` file indicating all the peaks and additional statistical information `peaks.txt`.

 The dataset is originally from this paper:
 Chronis C, Fiziev P, Papp B, Butz S, Bonora G, Sabri S, Ernst J, Plath K. Cooperative Binding of Transcription Factors Orchestrates Reprogramming.
 Cell.
 2017 Jan 26;168(3):442-459.e20. doi: 10.1016/j.cell.2016.12.016.
 Epub 2017 Jan 19.
 PMID: 28111071; PMCID: PMC5302508. https://www.ncbi.nlm.nih.gov/pubmed/28111071

-## Credit:
+## Credit
 Our current implementation heavily relies on documentation of the following libraries:

 - MACS2